-We also refer to the public sector and all public entities, which mean results from respondents in all the types of entities covered by our survey - local and central government and schools.
+We also refer to all public entities and the wider public sector, which mean all the types of entities covered by our survey - local and central government and schools.

 Part 1 Overview

 New Zealand generally has a "clean" image when it comes to fraud.
 We consistently rank highly in international and domestic surveys that measure public trust in government and the effectiveness of systems and processes that deal with fraud and corruption.
 We attribute the general absence of systemic large-scale corruption in the private and public sectors to the integrity of our standards and controls, underpinned by strong and shared common values, within a small and cohesive society.